Voltstro-Studios/UnityCommandLineParser/README.md

 [![Discord](https://img.shields.io/badge/Discord-Voltstro-7289da.svg?logo=discord)](https://discord.voltstro.dev)
 [![YouTube](https://img.shields.io/badge/Youtube-Voltstro-red.svg?logo=youtube)](https://www.youtube.com/Voltstro)

-A command line parser designed for Unity.
+A command line parser for Unity.

 One of the issues that plague most C# command line parsers is that they are designed to be run from `Program.Main(string[] args);` and basically take over as the entry point of your C# app.
 However, Unity doesn't have the standard C# entry point.
 So we created this project, a command line parser for Unity that is easy to use.